nice-registry/download-counts/README.md

 # download-counts

-The https://registry.npmjs.org/download-counts package, updated with a new version twice per month, just exports a single giant static object whose keys are package names and whose values are monthly download counts.
+The https://npmjs.org/package/download-counts package, updated with a new version twice per month, just exports a single giant static object whose keys are package names and whose values are monthly download counts.

 Usage:

 ```
 TODO: add usage example here using the real package, showing counts for like react or lodash or leftpad or something
+TODO: also add copy-and-paste-ready example showing getting the top 100 packages which is what 99% of users will wanna do
 ```

 ### History/Maintenance/Contributing/Debugging